liquidapps-io/docs/docs/developers/zeus-getting-started.md

 --network # network to work on (other options, kylin, jungle, mainnet)
 # development (local)
---password # password to encrypt the keys with
+--password # password to encrypt the keys with --vaccount # bool whether account is a LiquidAccount
+# default: false

 zeus key export <ACCOUNT_NAME>